Arokeji/Library-Management-API/README.md

 Routes included in Postman.

 Project based on:
-- Node.js using TypeScript and MongoDB
+- Node.js using TypeScript and MongoDB.

 Included in this project:
 - Express